Disclosures

 Answer: The amount of time and effort reviewing and approving will take will vary depending on what is disclosed.
 Most disclosures will require far less time/effort than setting up a COI waiver.
 However, there may be others, such as activities involving a foreign talent program, which may require more time and consideration.

-Answer: Chairs/LAU heads know what a faculty member’s workload and institutional responsibilities are, and also are aware of disciplinary norms regarding outside activities.
+Answer: Chairs/LAU heads know what a faculty member’s workload and institutional responsibilities are, and also are aware of disciplinary norms regarding professional activities.
 For this reason, Chairs/LAU heads are best positioned to evaluate whether an outside activity has the potential to create a conflict of commitment.

 Do only Outside Activities for which payment is received need to be reported?